vectorgrp/sil-kit/docs/api/ethernet.rst

   };
   ethernetController->AddFrameHandler(frameHandler);

-An optional second parameter of |AddFrameHandler| allows to specify the direction (TX, RX, TX/RX) of the Ethernet frames to be received.
-By default, only frames of RX direction are handled.
+An optional second parameter of |AddFrameHandler| allows to specify the direction (Tx, Rx, Tx/Rx) of the Ethernet frames to be received.
+By default, only frames of Rx direction are handled.

 Managing the Event Handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~